 “It was about middle leaders growing in stature and expertise and beginning to have difficult conversations, being able to hold people to account, and to do that in a way that they can sustain and build relationships rather than people being fractious with each other,” said Dean.

 One of the key aims was to develop the Academy’s middle leaders so they could hold other staff to account.
 It was identified early on that people found facing confrontation and holding others to account – for example, those not meeting expectations or with unacceptable attitudes – to be a drain on their personal resources.

 Dean said: “I wanted the coaching to encompass that type of decision making where the staff were held accountable by middle leaders.
-Because without middle leaders growing in their expertise and ability to lead their teams, we won’t become an outstanding school.”
+Because without middle leaders growing in their expertise and ability to lead their teams, we will not become an outstanding school.”

+There were a variety of key themes that arose through the coaching.
 Some managers wanted to learn how to motivate others, how to develop management skills and how to prioritise workload.
 Others needed support with communication, managing conflict and gaining confidence.
-Managing people – whether that was dealing with personalities, having difficult conversations or dealing with conflict – was highlighted as the most challenging aspect of the senior role.
+Managing people – whether that was dealing with personalities, having difficult conversations, or dealing with conflict – was highlighted as the most challenging aspect of the senior role.

 There have been positive changes in both the workings and the culture of the Academy.

 Ofsted has noted strong progress in the school finding them good with outstanding features.